 did he go fall into the clutches of those that crimp hands for the lower decks: to entrap for service on board ship.

-some fellow that had brought up an orphan girl with the intention of forming her into a perfect wife: Thomas Day, abolitionist and discipline of Rousseau, who took in the foundling girl Sabrina Sidney with the aim of moulding her into the ideal wife.
+some fellow that had brought up an orphan girl with the intention of forming her into a perfect wife: Thomas Day, abolitionist and disciple of Rousseau, who took in the foundling girl Sabrina Sidney with the aim of moulding her into the ideal wife.
 This did not end well.
 The novel Belinda by Maria Edgeworth, whose father was Day’s great friend, draws on this episode.

 such as black-balling: bringing about his exclusion from society, ostracism; from use of black balls to recorded a negative vote on admission to clubs.